paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-247-amtrak-route-system.md

 (2) Amtrak shall notify each affected State or regional or local transportation authority of a discontinuance under this subsection as soon as possible after Amtrak decides to discontinue the service.

+**(d) Congressional Notification of Discontinuance.—** Except as provided in subsection (c), not later than 210 days before discontinuing service over a route, Amtrak shall give written notice of such discontinuance to all of the members of Congress representing any State or district in which the discontinuance would occur.

-**(c) Applicability.—** This section applies to all service over routes provided by Amtrak, notwithstanding any provision of [section 24701 of this title](./chapter-247-amtrak-route-system.md#section-24701) or any other provision of this title except section 24702(b).
+**(e) Applicability.—** This section applies to all service over routes provided by Amtrak, notwithstanding any provision of [section 24701 of this title](./chapter-247-amtrak-route-system.md#section-24701) or any other provision of this title except section 24702(b).

 ### Statutory Notes